MK1-Modding/MK1-Modding.github.io/docs/ubl/events/events-overview.md

 ## 📖 **UBL Event Format & Usage**

-All UBL Events in this documentation follow a **standardized format** to ensure consistency.
+All UBL events in this documentation follow a **standardized format** to ensure consistency.

 📌 **How to Navigate:**
 - **Refer to the sidebar** to browse individual event documentation and usage examples.